Part 1: The Remote Job Search Process Has Changed (Here’s How!)

 Now:

 • Tailored resume: Your resume needs to be customized not only for the job you’re applying to but also to get past the Applicant Tracking Systems (ATS).
-This means using the right keywords that match the job description, among other considerations such as formatting
+This means using the right keywords that match the job description, among other considerations such as formatting.

 • Cover letter: While still optional in some cases, the cover letter can be a valuable tool to showcase your personality and highlight particular aspects of your skills and experience that you want to highlight.